-Guinea worm disease (also known as dracunculiasis) is on the verge of eradication with only 25 cases reported in 2016.
-There are now only 4 countries in Africa that are endemic for Guinea worm disease.
+Guinea worm disease (also known as dracunculiasis) is on the verge of eradication with only 54 cases reported in 2019.
+There are now only four countries – all of them in Africa – that are endemic for Guinea worm disease.

-The parasitic illness is caught by drinking water that contains water fleas infected with Guinea worm larvae.
+Guinea worm disease is a parasitic illness which is caught by drinking water that contains fleas infected with Guinea worm larvae.
 Once in the body, the larvae reproduce.
-Over 10 to 14 months in the body, female larvae can grow into worms over a meter long.
-These worms then begin to emerge from the skin through very painful blisters on the legs or feet.
+Over the course of ten to 14 months in the body, female larvae can grow into worms that are over a meter long.
+Eventually, these worms begin to emerge from the skin through very painful blisters on the legs or feet.
 This is also accompanied by fever, nausea and vomiting.

 Once a worm has emerged from the body, it must be carefully and slowly removed over several weeks.
 The wound caused often develops a secondary infection which increases the time it takes for an individual to resume normal activities.

-If the worm is not removed, it can lead to septicaemia (infection across the whole body) and permanent disability for the person with Guinea worm disease.
+If the worm is not removed, it can lead to septicaemia (infection across the whole body) and permanent disability for the person.